Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 // stored data that may have been written by an older schema version.

-before: PackageCurrent.nullable().catch(null), // tx change schemasUse .shape to validate individual fields without parsing the whole object:
+before: PreviousState.nullable().catch(null), // tolerate older stored shapesUse .shape to validate individual fields without parsing the whole object:

-// zzz — validate a single field value
+// or validate a single value against one field's schema

 export const PathWithTrailingSlash = z.string().transform((v) => ensure_end(v, '/'));